 To help you identify the speaker, a paragraph of text spoken by this speaker is highlighted in the transcript.
 You can press the ‘Listen’ button to start playing the paragraph in the video player.
 Press the ‘Next paragraph’ button to listen to another paragraph spoken by the speaker.

 Limecraft Flow’s transcript editor is also integrated with our powerful automatic transcription engine.
 Instead of creating a transcript manually, you can let our machines do the hard work for you.

 Open the transcript editor for a clip which hasn’t got a transcript yet.
 It should look like the image below:

-Click the START button and the automatic transcription will start.
+Click the 'Convert audio to text' button and the automatic transcription will start.
 Automatic transcription might take a while depending on the length of your material.
 You don’t have to keep the page open for the automatic transcription to continue.
 When the automatic transcription has finished, the right side of the screen will be populated with the transcript, like shown below.

 Note: While in the Flow library, you can select multiple clips and click the Start Speech Recognition action in the More Actions menu of the toolbar:

 You will now have a starting point for your transcript, based on speech recognition.
 Go into edit mode by clicking the EDIT button above the transcript text.
 Each word is synced to a position in the video.
 Clicking a word while holding down the Ctrl key will seek the player to that position.

 You can simply edit the transcript like you would do in a text editor.
 The software will keep the link with the timecode positions in you media intact.
 To correct more than simple typos, we recommend using the “Change text of selection” tool.